Parisharma187/Parisharma187/README.md

 ## Hey there!
 I'm Pari👋
 🌸 A CS student exploring the world of code
-💻 Passionate about web dev, C programming & creativity 🍀 Always learning something new
+💻 Passionate about web dev
+🍀 Always learning something new
 🛠️ Currently working on web development & C programming tutorials 📍Let's build something amazing!